Housing in Hong Kong: Social instability

-Public housing deception
+Public housing

+Deception

 Public housing requires income and assets to be below a certain threshold; some people in public housing have been caught lying about their income and assets above those thresholds, defrauding citizens who are on the waiting list for public housing.

-Approximately 1.6% of owners have been found to buy and resell their Home Ownership Scheme flats within 3-5 years after purchasing them at a subsidized rate, profiting on average by 102%.
+Approximately 1.6% of owners have been found to buy and resell their Home Ownership Scheme flats within 3–5 years after purchasing them at a subsidized rate, profiting on average by 102%.

 In 2021, approximately 1,300 public housing units were taken back by the government from public housing residents due to tenancy abuse and tenancy agreement violations, including subletting to other people, non-domestic usage, or declaring their assets lower than their true value.

 In November 2022, the government said that 26 households from public housing were found making false declarations about their income and other assets.

 In February 2023, SCMP reported that Kwong Kau, the ex father-in-law of Abby Choi, bought a subsidized Home Ownership Scheme apartment, despite being the owner of a separate HK$73 million apartment.
 The Permanent Secretary for Housing, Agnes Wong, confirmed that the government does not verify the assets of Green Form Subsidised Home Ownership Scheme applicants.
 Wong also said both income and assets of Green Form applicants have not been verified since the Scheme was started in the 1970s.

 In March 2023, Winnie Ho said that about 690 households per year are found to exceed the maximum allowed income or assets for the subsidized housing.
+For the 2022-2023 year, the government reclaimed more than 2,200 public housing units from tenants who abused public housing resources or broke terms of their lease.
+Some violations included leaving the unit vacant for long periods of time, not paying the subsidized rent, subletting or renting out the unit on Airbnb, or using it for non-housing purposes.

+In June 2023, the Housing Department set up an agreement with the Land Registry to check if public housing tenants owned any property.